 At some point in your Banana Stand’s lifetime you will become aware that people are consuming your content without paying you for it.
 Either someone will send you an email that’s like “hey, I think I found your book posted on this sketchy website”, or you’ll run across it while googling yourself.

 So first off, yeah, it feels like a violation.
 I hear ya.
 Because, I mean, it is a violation.
 Regardless of whether there is an economic impact (we’ll get to that), when you see your stuff posted for download by some customer of yours, it’s a fracture of trust.
-Someone treated your stuff like it had worth, then turned around and was like “haha fuck that schmuck, I’m stickin’ it to the MAN“.
+Someone entered a relationship with you, then turned around and was like “haha screw that schmuck, I’m stickin’ it to the MAN“.